imlinhanchao/node-hidspy/ReadMe.md

 `Device` object has,

 * `device_status` - It is an integer type property.
-The possible values for this property is 0 or 1 when 0 indicates the device is been removed from the system and the 1 indicated the device is been added.
+The possible values for this property is 0 or 1 when 0 indicates the device is been removed from the system and the 1 indicates the device is been added.
-* `device_letter` - It is an string type property.
-The letter assigned to device by the operating system when the usb device is inserted.
-*  `device_number` - It is an integer type property.
-The unique number assigned to every usb storage device inserted into the system by OS.
-Number starts from 1.
-*   `serial_number` - It is an string type property.
-The unique albha-numeric assigned to the usb storage device by the manufacturer.
+* `guid` - It is an string type property.
+The unique numeric assigned to the usb storage device by the windows.
-*    `vendor_id` - It is an string type property.
+* `vid` - It is an integer type property.
 The vendor id is assigned by the USB Implementers Forum to a specific company.
-*    `product_id` - It is an string type property.
+* `pid` - It is an integer type property.
 The product id is assigned by the company for the individual product.
+* `interface` - It is an integer type property.
+It is the interface index of the hid device.
+* `name` - It is an string type property.
+It is the device name in device manager of windows.

 ### Methods
-There are four methods available in `usbspy`.
+There are four methods available in `hidspy`.

 #### spyOn([callback])
 `spyOn` method takes a callback as parameter and returns a promise object.
 Here `callback` is optional.
 Since spyOn returns promise, you can use `then` to kick start the detection.